-- Slow pieces So that you can be thoughtful as to how you ultimately choose to use vibrato as an expressive device, I highly recommend the following practices. - Practice the piece without any vibrato at all.
+- Slow pieces So that you can be thoughtful as to how you ultimately choose to use vibrato as an expressive device, I highly recommend the following practices.
+In addition to the "on-off" habit, students can get into habits of turning vibrato on in the middle of a note.
+This leads to a "seasick" affect of starting without and then a crescendo as the vibrato increases, then turning it off to start the next note and expanding again when the vibrato comes in. - Practice the piece without any vibrato at all.
 Attempt to play music expressively and dynamically and with a variety of tone colors.
 If you are used to using vibrato, you may find this very difficult since you really have to control your air! - Practice the same piece now using vibrato on every note.
 You will have to listen very carefully not to manipulate the air and keep the vibrato steady throughout. - Now you are ready to make choices as to when, where and how you will use vibrato!